richburroughs/dojo201904/dojo.md

 - Observability
 - Blameless Culture

-^logging, monitoring, alerting and metrics
+^-logging, monitoring, alerting and metrics
-^How we see what is happening with the system
+-How we observe what is happening with the system -This is how we'll see the results of the failures
-^People need to feel like they won't get fired for making a mistake
+-Blamelessness: People need to feel like they won't get fired for making a mistake

 ---